January 26 2023 | 12 Min Read

 In some parts of the US, a few inches of rain can quickly become a black ice nightmare and gridlock whole transportation networks within a few hours.
 In others, snowstorms may cripple road infrastructure.

 It’s important to be aware of how these kinds of disruptions uniquely impact service centers in your area.
 For example, if you operate near a hub of logistics activity, it’s not uncommon to see delays compounded as service centers become backlogged with a steady barrage of incoming freight from areas unaffected by the storm.
-If you have a dedicated fleet, make sure your drivers are trained to operate in harsh winter conditions.
+If you have a dedicated fleet, make sure your drivers are trained to operate in harsh weather conditions.

 If you rely on a lean production and/or storage model